AngelRex/CovidRepo/README.md

 # CovidRepo
-In this simple C# ConsoleApp, I have tried to collect COVID 19 information and weather information from public APIs. http://api.weatherstack.com/current?access_key=????????????????????????&query=Toronto https://services9.arcgis.com/pJENMVYPQqZZe20v/arcgis/rest/services/ Collected the data which is send in JSON format.
+In this simple C# ConsoleApp, I have tried to collect COVID 19 information and weather information of CANADA from public APIs. http://api.weatherstack.com/current?access_key=????????????????????????&query=Toronto https://services9.arcgis.com/pJENMVYPQqZZe20v/arcgis/rest/services/ Collected the data which is send in JSON format.
 Used C# JSON Object to access the values.
 Install these packages Newtonsoft.Json, System.Net.Http, System.Threading.Tasks, System.Collections.Generic for successful execution

+The program will prompt you to "Enter the Province Name or Abbreviation for COVID 19 UPDATE" you can enter the abbreviation or the full name of any Canadian Province (14 provinces).
+In the following output I have given "on" for ontario.... you can try ab, bc etc

 THE OUTPUT WILL BE LIKE THIS